David Southwick

-David James Southwick (born 31 March 1968) is a Australian Liberal politician, and has been the member for Caulfield in the Victorian Legislative Assembly since 2010.
-Southwick has been the Parliamentary Secretary for Police and Emergency Services and is currently Shadow Minister for Jobs and Employment, Shadow Minister for Events Industry, Shadow Minister for Business Recovery, Shadow Minister for CBD Recovery, Shadow Minister for Small Business and Shadow Minister for Business Precincts.
-As of 7 September 2021, Southwick is the Deputy Leader of the Liberal Party in Victoria.
+David James Southwick (born 31 March 1968) is an Australian Liberal politician, and has been the member for Caulfield in the Victorian Legislative Assembly since 2010.
+Southwick has been the Parliamentary Secretary for Police and Emergency Services.
+He has also held positions of Shadow Minister for Youth and Youth Justice, Trade and Investment, Shadow Minister for Transport Infrastructure, Shadow Minister for Major Projects and Shadow Minister for Cost of Living.
+As of October 2025, Southwick is the Shadow Minister for Police and Corrections and Shadow Minister for Crime Prevention.
+From 7 September 2021 until 27 December 2024, Southwick was the Deputy Leader of the Liberal Party in Victoria.

 Early life

-Southwick was born and raised in his electorate of Caulfield and has lived there most of his life.
+Southwick was born in Caulfield, one of three children born to Beryl and Stuart Southwick.
+His father ran a soap business in Laverton and served on the Werribee City Council for nearly 30 years.

-He completed his high school certificate at Mount Scopus Memorial College and studied a Bachelor of Business at Victoria University, later going on to do postgraduate study at the Monash University Caulfield campus.
+Southwick completed his high school certificate at Caulfield Grammar and studied a Bachelor of Business at Victoria University, later pursuing a postgraduate study at the Monash University Caulfield campus.

 Business career

 While at university Southwick started his business career including being founding and serving as managing director of The Body Collection.
 In this business, he employed 50 staff.

 Southwick also worked as a lecturer at both Victoria University and RMIT.
 He served as RMIT's first Entrepreneur in Residence in 2003.

 He has previously the Chair of the Ardoch Youth Foundation.